gerritnowald/budget_book/README.md

 - curses (for console user interface)
 - yfinance (to retrieve stock data)

-On Windows, use `start_transaction_importer.bat` to install the required packages.
+On Windows, use `src\install_dependencies.bat` to install the required packages.

 # contributions